-Population: Students with intellectual disabilities, neurological impairments and/ or significant medical challenges
+Population: Students with intellectual disabilities, neurological impairments

 This program is designed for students who require intensive specialized instruction with highly specialized services to accommodate each individual, i.e., Nurse, Behaviorist, Orientation and Mobility Therapist, Vision Therapist, etc. Classroom teacher and specialists incorporate communication, motor, vision, hearing, cognition, and mobility throughout all aspects of the school day.
 Specialized teaching methods are used such as PECS, Communication Devices and Assistive Technology devices.
 Students participate in a Best Buddies program initiated and developed by students at Ottoson Middle School.